Michael Saunders: Toronto Blue Jays

 On January 15, 2016, Saunders and the Blue Jays avoided salary arbitration by agreeing to a one-year, $2.9 million contract.
-In a 13–3 win over the Baltimore Orioles on June 17, Saunders hit three home runs for the first time in his career joining Joey Votto, Justin Morneau, and Larry Walker as the only Canadian-born players ever to hit three home runs in an MLB game and became the first to do so for a Canadian team.
+In a 13–3 win over the Baltimore Orioles on June 17, Saunders hit three home runs for the first time in his career, joining Joey Votto, Justin Morneau, and Larry Walker as the only Canadian-born players ever to hit three home runs in an MLB game and became the first to do so for a Canadian team.
 He also had eight RBI in the game, which established another career-high.
 Saunders was named as one of five candidates for the All-Star Game Final Vote campaign on July 5.
 He was announced as the Final Vote winner on July 8.
 After the All-Star break, Saunders struggled to a .178 batting average, eight home runs, and 15 RBI.
 Despite the poor second half of his season, Saunders still established several career-highs in 2016.
 He ended the campaign with a .253 batting average, 24 home runs, and 57 RBI in 140 games played.
-He appeared in eight postseason games for the Blue Jays, and hit .381 with one home run and RBI.
+He appeared in eight postseason games for the Blue Jays, his only postseason appearance, batting .381.
+He homered in Game 3 of the American League Championship Series.

 Philadelphia Phillies

 On January 16, 2017, Saunders agreed to a one-year, $8 million contract with the Philadelphia Phillies that also includes a $9 million club option for the 2018 season.
 The contract became official on January 19.
-He struggled to a .205 average with six home runs for the last place Phillies during the first three months of the season.
+He struggled to a .205 average with six home runs for the last-place Phillies during the first three months of the season.
 On June 20, Saunders was designated for assignment by the Phillies.
 He was released three days later.

 Toronto Blue Jays (second stint)

 On June 28, 2017, Saunders signed a minor league contract with the Toronto Blue Jays.
 On August 31, Blue Jays' manager John Gibbons announced that Saunders would be called up on September 1.
+He played in 12 games to end his MLB career, batting 3-for-18 with one RBI.

-Baltimore Orioles
+Return to the minors: Baltimore Orioles and Chicago White Sox

 Saunders signed a minor league contract with the Pittsburgh Pirates on February 21, 2018.
 After Pittsburgh acquired Corey Dickerson the following day, Saunders requested his release from the team.
 On February 23, he signed a minor league contract with the Kansas City Royals.
 The Royals released Saunders on March 24, and he signed a minor league contract with the Baltimore Orioles on April 2.
 He made 25 appearances for the Triple-A Norfolk Tides, batting .161/.291/.253 with one home run, 14 RBI, and two stolen bases.
 On May 15, Saunders asked for and was granted his release by the Orioles.

-Chicago White Sox

-On May 21, 2018, Saunders signed a minor league contract with the Chicago White Sox.
+On May 21, Saunders signed a minor league contract with the Chicago White Sox.
 In 13 games for the Triple-A Charlotte Knights, he slashed .152/.235/.239 with one home run and four RBI.
 Saunders was released by the White Sox organization on June 21.